No project description provided

 To install the latest development version of pyMOR, execute

-which will require that the git version control system is installed on your system.
+which requires that the git version control system is installed on your system.

-From time to time, the master branch of pyMOR undergoes major changes and things might break (this is usually announced on our mailing list), so you might prefer to install pyMOR from the current release branch:
+From time to time, the main branch of pyMOR undergoes major changes and things might break (this is usually announced in our discussion forum), so you might prefer to install pyMOR from the current release branch:

 Release branches will always stay stable and will only receive bugfix commits after the corresponding release has been made.